-First Book Research & Insights is a highly-focused research capacity that aggregates and amplifies the voices of more than 450,000 educators serving children in need through qualitative panels and quantitative surveys, data analytics and mapping techniques.
+First Book Research & Insights is a highly-focused research capacity that aggregates and amplifies the voices of more than 450,000 educators serving children in need.

 First Book educators reported that the most common barriers to learning faced by kids in need have nothing to do with what goes on at school.
 The majority of survey respondents cited a lack of family engagement, inadequate access to behavioral health support, and the impact of trauma as the most common obstacles preventing kids from learning.